 At the end of the original booking, if no other reader has asked to use the carrel, you may make a repeat booking.

 If you need to use the carrel on a regular basis, please contact the local manager of the Reading Room you are using.

-The general Conditions of Use of the London Reading Rooms apply in the carrels; if you do not comply with either the general conditions, or the additional conditions listed below, you may have your reader pass withdrawn.
+The general Conditions of Use of our Reading Rooms apply in the carrels; if you do not comply with either the general conditions, or the additional conditions listed below, you may have your reader pass withdrawn.

 Only one person per carrel is permitted, unless you need a helper.
 In exceptional circumstances, more than one person at a time can be permitted to use a carrel at the discretion of the local manager, eg a blind reader with a sighted helper, or a translator for foreign language items.